appc/spec/SPEC.md

 - UTS namespace
 The context may also consist of one or more isolators.

-Each app in a pod will start chrooted into its own unique read-write rootfs before execution.

 The definition of the **pod** - namely, the list of constituent apps, and any isolators that should apply to the entire pod - is codified in a [Pod Manifest](#pod-manifest-schema).
 Pod Manifests can serve the role of both _deployable template_ and _runtime manifest_: a template can be a candidate for a series of transformations before execution.
 For example, a Pod Manifest might reference an app with a label requirement of `version=latest`, which another tool might subsequently resolve to a specific version.
 Another example would be that volumes are "late-bound" by the executor; alternatively, an executor might add annotations.
+Pod Manifests also provide the ability to override application execution parameters for their constituent ACIs (i.e. the `app` section of the respective Image Manifests).

 A Pod Manifest must be fully resolved (_reified_) before execution.
 Specifically, a Pod Manifest must have all `mountPoint`s satisfied by `volume`s, and must reference all applications deterministically (by image ID).
-At runtime, the reified Pod manifest is exposed to applications through the metadata service.
+At runtime, the reified Pod Manifest is exposed to applications through the metadata service.

 Pod TODO:
 * Define the garbage collection lifecycle of the pod filesystem including: